Roasted Garlic Noodle Soup

 1. Sauté onion, celery, and carrot in olive oil or vegan butter until tender.

-3. Prepare your herb sachet and nestle it into the soup.
-If you’re using dried herbs, you can add them in now.
+3. In the meantime, prepare your herb bundle/sachet and nestle it into the soup.
+Or, if you’re using dried ground herbs, you can add them in now.

 Sarah’s Recipe Notes

 If you don’t want to bother with a sachet or tea steeper, feel free to just throw in your fresh herbs whole.
-They will disintegrate a little bit and you might not be able to fish them out before eating, but some people don’t mind.
+You can tie them up into a little bouquet with twine for easy removal (or not).
+Or, you can give them a chop and add them in if you don’t mind the texture.

 Fresh Herbs vs. Dry Herbs